raphaelhoudouin/raphaelhoudouin/README.md

-👋 Welcome to My GitHub!
+👋 **Welcome to My GitHub!**
+---

-I'm Jean-Raphaël Houdouin, a Data Analyst with a passion for uncovering valuable insights from complex datasets.
+I'm *Jean-Raphaël Houdouin*, a Data Analyst with a passion for uncovering valuable insights from complex datasets.
 I enjoy applying my skills in machine learning and business intelligence to solve real-world problems and drive informed decision-making.

 🔧 Skills